Bladetrain3r/Dockermex/README.md

 ### FreeDoom Build

-This stage only applies to Dockerfile.Freedoom, and will download + compile a copy of Freedoom.
+This stage only applies to Dockerfile.Freedoom, and will download from source and compile a copy of Freedoom.
-I recommend using a precompiled binary and Dockerfile instead as this is likely not compatible with the copy clients will have, and will take extra space.

 ### Runtime Stage